-Jared Kushner says NBA players have ‘luxury’ to ‘take a night off’
+Trump dismisses NBA protests after Jared Kushner says players have ‘luxury’ to ‘take a night off’

 Led by Chris Webber and Kenny Smith, ‘Inside the NBA’ went from pregame show to protest in real time

 Also on Thursday, Vice President Pence’s chief of staff called the NBA protests “absurd” and “silly.”
-Marc Short, appearing on CNN’s “New Day,” also said that he believed the Trump administration shouldn’t speak out on the boycott.
+Marc Short, appearing on CNN’s “New Day,” also said that he believed the Trump administration shouldn’t speak out on the strike.
 “If they want to protest, I don’t think we care,” he said.

-NBA stars, especially James, have been outspoken on the issues of police brutality, social injustice and racism, with their outrage intensifying with the deaths of George Floyd, Breonna Taylor and, now, the Kenosha incident.
-Since the league resumed its season in the bubble in Orlando, players have worn Black Lives Matter shirts, placed messages on their jerseys and played on courts on which “Black Lives Matter” is emblazoned on the hardwood.
+NBA stars, especially James, have been outspoken on the issues of police brutality, social injustice and racism, with their outrage intensifying with the deaths of George Floyd, Breonna Taylor and, now, the Kenosha, Wis., incident.
+Since the league resumed its season in the bubble near Orlando, players have worn Black Lives Matter shirts, placed messages on their jerseys and played on courts on which “Black Lives Matter” is emblazoned on the hardwood.

-Like NFL players and other athletes, there is a growing awareness of the power of their platform and Kushner said that, while “it’s nice” to see players speaking out, he hopes to see more.
+Like NFL players and other athletes, there is a growing awareness of the power of their platform, and Kushner said that, while “it’s nice” to see players speaking out, he hopes to see more.

-“Look, I think with the NBA, there’s a lot of activism and I think that they put a lot of slogans out,” Kushner told CNBC, “but I think that what we need to do is turn that from slogans and signals to actual action that’s going to solve the problem.”
+“Look, I think with the NBA, there’s a lot of activism, and I think that they put a lot of slogans out,” Kushner told CNBC, “but I think that what we need to do is turn that from slogans and signals to actual action that’s going to solve the problem.”

 Read more from The Post: